peterpolgar/WNSI/README.md

 Acknowledgement to emulbreh for the implemented Bridson algorithm: https://github.com/emulbreh/bridson/blob/master/bridson/__init__.py

-## How to run the application:
+## How to run the application
 Prerequisites:

-- install Qt for Python: https://doc.qt.io/qtforpython-5/index.html
+- install Qt for Python: https://doc.qt.io/qtforpython-5/gettingstarted.html

 - install a software which is based on the Message Passing Interface (MPI) standard, for example OpenMPI or Microsoft MPI.